Lotfullah21/HTML-CSS/CSS/13-flex/06-gap/README.md

 ## Gap:

+gap property can be used to create space between the items along the main axis.
+You can also individually configure the gaps in rows and columns using row-gap and column-gap properties.
-It is used to create spaces between flexible container elements and the spacing is applied only between items, not the outer border.
+Gap is applied only between items, not the outer border.

 This property can be added using four ways.
 `gap`: It applies the spacing bot for the columns and rows, it short notation for `gap: row-gap column-gap`.